mdg-iitr-learning/assignments-b21/lecture_notes/lec-2/README.md

-# Android Basics, ViewGroups and common attributes
+# Basics of Android layouts and views.
 <center>![ViewStructure](./view_structure.png)</center><br>

 ## What is a ViewGroup?